mesoscloud/mesoscloud-do/README.md

 Generate an SSH Key if you do not already have one.

-Warning!
-Be careful not to overwrite an existing key

 ```
 test -e ~/.ssh/id_rsa || ssh-keygen -f ~/.ssh/id_rsa -N ''
 ```